Kong/kubernetes-ingress-controller/docs/api-reference.md

 KongIngressUpstream contains KongIngress upstream configuration.
 It contains the subset of `go-kong.kong.Upstream` fields supported by `kongstate.Upstream.overrideByKongIngress`.
+Deprecated: use KongUpstreamPolicy instead.